Producing and Rendering a 3D Mesh of Cassida Viridis – Green Tortoise Beetle

 Tools & Skills

-3D modeling, X-ray Microtomography, Blender, De-noising, Inviwo, Surface Extraction,
+3D modeling, X-ray Microtomography, Blender, De-noising, Inviwo, Surface Extraction

 Keywords